OpenTTD/website/_posts/2019-06-01-monthly-dev-post.md

 And with that said, we are going to conclude this very first installment of the Source Code Entrails series.
 We hope this has helped you at least a bit with finding your way through the OpenTTD source code files, even if we've neither talked about all the files that don't fit into the name scheme nor have taken a look inside one of these files yet.

-Stay tune for further installments where we are going the explore the various areas of the game in more detail.
+Stay tuned for further installments where we are going the explore the various areas of the game in more detail.

 ### Closing Remarks